APPLE ACRES FARM

 We are also a mostly human-powered farm that works with and learns from the natural world.
 We figure Mother Nature has been experimenting and perfecting resource cycling for awhile so why not learn from the expert?
 Mimicking natural systems and working towards creating a closed-loop farming system is also just plain fun.

 We love to share our joy of farming with others.
 As a small, but diverse farm, we set out to create a sort of learning laboratory (farm-oratory?) that allows others to connect with a human-scaled, sustainable food system as well as experience farm living, first hand.
-We promise we won't try to convert you to become a farmer, but we will inevitably share our passion for cycling "wastes" into healthy soil, growing and foraging nutritious foods, and humanely raising farm animals.
+We promise we won't try to convert you to becoming a farmer, but we will inevitably share our passion for cycling "wastes" into healthy soil, growing and foraging nutritious foods, and humanely raising farm animals.

-UNIQUE TOURS AND EXPERIENCES
+UNIQUE FARM TOURS AND EXPERIENCES

-OFF-GRID FARM STAYS AND TOURS
+OFF-GRID FARM STAYS

 FARM FRESH PRODUCTS